Intercession – Salvation – What’s the Connection?

 God loves each person that He has created, none are beyond His reach or His care.
 Someone said to me once that a person they knew was going to go to eternal damnation because they had not surrendered their heart to God.
 It is untrue that God sends people to Hell because they have not had the opportunity to learn and come to know God.
 The God I love and worship is a God of love, not a legalist who would punish someone because they had not known God in their lifetime, when there is still eternity waiting for Him to personally teach them, heal them and love them.

 Real and unconditional love comes when we lay down our expectations of others and love them without expecting anything in return.
-The pleasure we receive for this is incomparable, God blesses each act of generousity that we perform, and He blesses us abundantly when we are loving others by showing God’s love and care to our fellow human beings.
-This act of unconditional giving brings the reward of our own hearts expanding to be able to love even more.
+The pleasure we receive for this is incomparable, God blesses each act of generousity that we perform and He blesses us abundantly when we are loving others by showing God’s love and care to our fellow human beings.
+This act of unconditional giving causes our own hearts expansion to be able to love even more.
 The more love we give the more love we receive.
-We practice loving outside our comfort zone and letting go of our preconceived notions of what love is.
-We learn that love is acceptance.
+When we practice loving outside our comfort zone and letting go of our preconceived notions of what love is, we learn that love is acceptance.
 Love is forgiveness.
 Love is encouragement.
 Love is surrender.
 Love is speaking the truth.
 Love is action.
 Love is gentleness.
 Love is strength.
 Love is you and love is me and mostly love is God and from God and grows through our relationships with God and each other.

 Praying in intercession for others is an act of love, doing it when they do not even know that we are doing it is an act of merciful love.
 We pray because we care and we do not seek recognition of the act.
 It is an act of obedience to a call that God has placed in our hearts.
 We pray because we believe and we have seen miraculous answers to our prayers, we pray because we know that God can work any kind of miracle at any time in anyone’s life and we are part of that process and happy to be used for God’s good purposes.